fmi-basel/latent-predictive-learning/README.md

 Jupyter notebooks (3a, 3b and 3c) provided in `notebooks` contain instructions on extracting and visualising several metrics for the quality of learned representations.
 Also provided there are notebooks for generating all figures from the paper.

+## Spiking network code

+The spiking network code will be released in the near future, at the latest, upon manuscript acceptance.

 ## Citation

 ```